- Deadline

 8. Clearance form

-To obtain your final Master of Science / MSc degree and diploma, it is necessary to submit a clearance form for your Master’s programme.
-This form is to be endorsed by University of Oslo (UiO) staff, confirming you have met all your commitments to the university.
+To obtain your final Master of Science (MSc) degree and diploma, it is essential to submit a clearance form for your Master's programme.
+This form must be endorsed by staff from the University of Oslo (UiO), confirming that you have fulfilled all your commitments to the research group / department.